Get Your Free CRNA School Interview Prep Guide

 I did.
 They were super kind and cool about it.
 I shadowed for over 40 hours.
 I’m like, “This is what I want to do without a doubt.”
 I loved being in the OR.
 I was trying to get used to it and understand what to expect from a different perspective.
 I was like, “I’m going to do it.”
 I got my Bachelor’s degree and CCRN.
 I was like, “I’m going to start sending the applications in.”
 I sent my first one in 2019.
 That was the first time I applied.
 It got lost somehow.
 That was unfortunate but I applied again in 2020 after I had spoken with the program director.
 They did receive my application.

 I want to mention a few things.
 I’d like to cap on some of the good things you said.
 One of the first things I want to point out that Ivan said is that he realized that he wasn’t as teachable or as coachable as he needed to be to start in the ICU as a new grad.
 I want to shout you out for that because that takes a lot of self-reflection.
 If you’re embarking on CRNA, a huge part of embarking on your CRNA journey is self-reflection and understanding where your potential weaknesses are.
-There’s nothing wrong with that but its more of a problem if you don’t recognize it and you think the world’s against you or something.
+There’s nothing wrong with that but it‘s more of a problem if you don’t recognize it and you think the world’s against you or something.

 He also sought out a different experience.
 Maybe he realized too that unit wasn’t necessarily conducive to learning.
 He sought out a new experience, which is also great.
 I also love the fact that you got in so many shadow hours early on.
 It fueled your passion to pursue CRNA.
 A lot of people miss out on this opportunity.
 I wish it weren’t the case but it is in many instances.
 You mentioned many good things.
 You also mentioned that your GPA was lower than desirable.
 You’re still able to overcome that.